How to Fix the Most Common Lawn Problems

 10. Suspicious holes

 Critters, such as raccoons and moles, can damage your lawn by digging, creating wilted, patchy areas.
 What those animals are searching for are common lawn pests called grubs.
 Grubs, if left unchecked, could infest an entire lawn.
 To find out if you have grubs, peel back a little patch of lawn and look for small, white, worm-like creatures.
-To remedy, use Amdro Kill Ants & Spiders, which may also be used to treat grubs.
-Depending on the level of damage, you may need to remove the infected lawn and reseed.
+To remedy, use Sevin Insect Killer Lawn Granules to reach grubs where they hide, in all your garden areas, and kill the adult beetles that create them, too.

 A weekly inspection of your lawn can help you identify and eliminate problems before they become landscape catastrophes.
 Monitor the health of your grass, and it will reward you with months of green, lush growth.